Year 5 Newsletter Spring Term

 Reading continues to be one of our key priorities in school, we hear children read daily in school but you reading with them at home makes a huge difference.
 We encourage the children to read as much as possible at home and we are happy to change reading books as often as your child reads their book.
 In order for the book to be changed an adult needs to comment on the child’s reading in the reading diary.

-I look forward to working with your child throughout this term and keeping you updated on the exciting things which we are doing in class.
+I look forward to working with your child throughout this term and I will keep you updated on the exciting things which we are doing in class.
 Please do not hesitate to come and see me if you have any questions or concerns.

 Ms Sandra Ulyett